 Brian’s notes on the different players and composers were fascinating: Mertz, Makarov, Dubez, Bayer and more – especially how Mertz-fan Makarov freely borrowed (stole?)
 Mertz motifs for his own “compositions.”
 Most importantly, Brian’s discourse on the tricky analysis and interpretation of the music was invaluable, and another in-depth article we must ask him to write.
 Examples included: fretting with the thumb (common), notating the sub-bass with an 8va usually but not necessarily always, deducing how many basses were needed and/or actually used for a given piece, and even one example (performed in concert) of tuning the C to C# on the fly!

 The highlight was probably the stunning Eduard Bayer 10-string solo Souvenir d’amour (Fantaisie Brillante), Op.22.
 Of all the multi-string music Brian has researched (most?
 All?) he said that this piece featured the most extensive use of the basses he has found (and very interesting use at that!).
-Brian went over some of the intricate techniques in our Sub-Bass Muting workshop on Sunday in more detail – techniques which are not notated in the rare scores.
+Brian went over some of the intricate techniques in our Sub-Bass Muting workshop on Sunday in more detail – techniques that are not notated in the rare scores.

 I picked up Brian’s edition of Mertz’ Opern-Revue, Op.
 8, Nos 9-16 and enjoyed the lengthy historical introductory chapters.